cuny-academic-commons/google-docs-shortcode/readme.md

 * "size" - This parameter is only applicable to Presentations.
 You can enter in "small", "medium" or "large" to use the presentation preset sizes.
 Dimensions for these presets are: small (480x389), medium (960x749), large (1440x1109).
 To set a custom width and height, use the "width" and "height" parameters listed above instead.

+* "start" - This parameter is only applicable to Presentations.
+If you enter "1", this will start the presentation slideshow after the page loads.
+Default value is "0", which means the presentation does not autostart.
+Note: this parameter does not work for older versions of Presentations.
+If you are using an older version, [read this guide](http://support.google.com/drive/bin/answer.py?hl=en&answer=1694982) to convert your presentation over to the new Google Slides format.

 ***

 ### Thanks

 * Scott Voth - for testing and writing a version of this documentation on the CUNY Academic Commons codex.
+* Christopher Stein - for noting a bug about using older presentations with the plugin.